yingweiwo

 Additional Infomation

-For more Mechanism of Action (Complete) data for T-2 TOXIN (14 total), please visit the HSDB record page.
+For more complete data on the mechanism of action of T-2 toxin (14 in total), please visit the HSDB record page.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.